-The Draft EIR covers the following topic areas:

-- Land Use and Planning, Transportation and Traffic;

-- Air Quality;

-- Greenhouse Gas Emissions;

-- Cultural and Historic Resources;

-- Aesthetics;

-- Biological Resources;

-- Geology and Soils;

-- Hazards and Hazardous Materials, Hydrology and Water Quality;

-- Noise, Population and Housing; and

-- Public Services, Facilities and Recreation, and Utilities.

-The Draft EIR addresses each environmental topic at a level of detail warranted by each topic, and identifies significant and unavoidable impacts related to:
+The Draft EIR covers the following topic areas: Land Use and Planning, Transportation and Traffic; Air Quality; Greenhouse Gas Emissions; Cultural and Historic Resources; Aesthetics; Biological Resources; Geology and Soils; Hazards and Hazardous Materials, Hydrology and Water Quality; Noise, Population and Housing; Public Services, Facilities and Recreation, and Utilities.
+The Draft EIR address each environmental topic at a level of detail warranted by each topic, and identifies significant and unavoidable impacts related to Transportation, Air Quality, Cultural Resources, and Aesthetics.

-- Transportation;

-- Air Quality;

-- Cultural Resources; and

-- Aesthetics.